ZigzagAwaka/PremiumScraps/zigzag.premiumscraps/README.md

 Each item has a low/medium spawn chance on all moons, you will not find them easily.
 This is to keep the game as vanilla as possible while adding some rare scraps to find if you are lucky !

 *You can modify any spawn chance in the config file if you want to.*

+#### Informations

+- The Stick special effect has been temporarily disabled because it's unstable.
+- It's recommanded to have the mod [StarlancerAIFix](https://thunderstore.io/c/lethal-company/p/AudioKnight/StarlancerAIFix/) installed but I will not spoil why... 🤫

 ### Feedback
 You can post some suggestions or issues in the mod release page in the [modding discord](https://discord.com/invite/lcmod) or as a [github](https://github.com/ZigzagAwaka/PremiumScraps) issue.